 Computerized Planning of Cryosurgery

 Cryosurgery has been known as an invasive surgical technique since 1961, when Cooper and Lee invented the first cryoprobe.
 In the 1990s, new developments in Joule-Thomson cooling (the cooling effect associated with a sudden relief of a pressurized gas) led to a dramatic decrease in the size of cryoprobes and an increase in the number of cryoprobes that could be used simultaneously.
 A dozen or more cryoprobes operating simultaneously in a single prostate cryosurgery is already common practice.
-If localized effectively, one of the primary benefits of using a large number of miniaturized cryoprobes is superior control over the freezing process.
+With proper planning, one of the primary benefits of using a large number of miniaturized cryoprobes is superior control over the freezing process.

 Our goal is to develop computerized planning tools for cryosurgery that are suitable for all available cooling techniques.
 Towards this goal, we have developed two algorithms for computer-generated planning of minimally invasive cryosurgery, known as the force-field analogy method and the bubble-packing method.